Paradise and Practicality

 Today, ships dock at the port on the west side of the island of about 7000 people, but at the time Maugham was writing, ships docked at one of two piers on the south side of the Banda Neira, both of whose earth fill and retaining walls still extend into the sea today.
 Neither is used except by locals seeking solitude and a cool breeze or a place for a quiet conversation.
 Captain Nichols decided not to dock the Fenton at the pier that “belong(ed) to the Netherlands company,” meaning he chose the pier to his left whose exit aligns almost directly with the entrance of what remains of the Dutch fort, and, further up the hill, a well-restored Portuguese fort.

-The three men visited the Portuguese fort around sunset.
+Erik, Dr. Saunders and Fred Blake, another passenger on the Fenton visited the Portuguese fort around sunset.
 Today, it opens to the public around 3:30 in the afternoon, which is a good time to visit its high towers, from where one can hear the haunting beauty of the Muslim calls to prayer from several different directions.
 Across the bay is a volcano island called Banda Api, or Gunung Api, which Fred and Erik hike the next day.
 It offers beautiful views of the surrounding islands.

 The next day, the three men and Erik visit Firth’s nutmeg plantation three miles away on the other side of the island.
 Today in that location, there is a small community, many living within the walls of the former compound that would have enclosed Firth’s house and any of his laborer’s living quarters.